exasol/sqlalchemy-exasol/doc/user_guide/getting_started.rst

 Diving Deeper
 -------------

-* For configuring usage, see :ref:`configuration`.
+* For information on setup options, see :ref:`configuration`.